HazyResearch/deepdive/doc/walkthrough-mention.md

 In this example we will be using raw text from a couple of New York Times articles.
 Note that there is nothing special about our data set, and you are free to use whatever raw text data you want.
 Let's copy the data into our directory, and load it into the database.

 We have prepared everything to free developers from data preprocessing.
-Copy prepared data and scripts from DeepDive `DEEPDIVE_HOME/example/spouse_example/` folder into `DEEPDIVE_HOME/app/spouse/`:
+Copy prepared data and scripts from DeepDive `DEEPDIVE_HOME/example/spouse_example/` folder into `DEEPDIVE_HOME/app/spouse/`, by typing:

 {% highlight bash %}
 cp -r ../../examples/spouse_example/data .